Child Support and Debt Due for Past Support

 If you don't have a copy of the other parent's completed Affidavit, ask DHHS to give it to you.
 If DHHS won't do this, write to the DHHS hearing officer and ask that the other parent be served with a subpoena requiring that the information be brought to the hearing.
 If you don't have the other parent's Affidavit available to you, you can use your best estimate to fill out the Affidavit for the other parent.
 This will at least help you estimate the amount of support that you owe.

 We have prepared some samples, so that you can see how to fill out the forms.
-These samples are court forms, but the calculators work in exactly the same way.
+NOTE: The dollar amounts on these samples are a little out of date, but they will still give you a good idea of how the calculations work.

 Sample Child Support Affidavit for Primary Care Provider